-- 1.1 The jobs of most health service employees will not need to be evaluated locally, because they will be matched to national evaluation profiles (see chapter 11).
-The jobs to be evaluated locally are: - a.
-Jobs for which there is no national evaluation profile because they are unique or significantly different wherever they occur.
-This is likely to apply to many senior managerial posts, administrative posts and to many jobs in specialist areas such as IT or public relations. - b.
+- 1.1 Most NHS jobs will match to a national profile (Chapter 11) so will not need to be evaluated locally.
+Job that may require evaluating are: - a.
+Jobs for which there is no national profile because they are unique or significantly different wherever they occur.
+This is most likely to apply to senior managerial or administrative posts and jobs in specialist areas such as IT or public relations. - b.
 Jobs where an attempt has been made to match them to one or more national profiles, but this has not proved possible.
 This is most likely to apply to unusual and/or very specialist healthcare and non-healthcare roles. - 1.2 Local evaluation is much more time-consuming than matching so it is important to be certain that a local evaluation is necessary before embarking on this route.
 For those jobs which do need to be evaluated locally the nationally agreed steps are set out below.
 Detailed procedures on how to implement these steps are to be agreed locally in partnership.
-Additional guidance on some aspects of this protocol is provided at the end of this section.